Iwalker-dev/bizarre-adventures-d6/README.md

-It is reccomended to run with Lancer Initiative for better control over combat intitiative.
+It is recommended to run with Lancer Initiative for better control over combat initiative.

 Changelog.md inside